 - Caution: sẁiẁs park contains significant amounts of poison ivy.
 Park guests are encouraged to become familiar with this plant and avoid any contact.

 - Due to popularity and size of the campground, there is a maximum stay policy of 7 nights per calendar year in this park.
-Reservations are made through BC Parks’ Discover Camping reservation system.
+Reservations are made through the BC Parks reservations system.

 Maps and Brochures

 Nature and Culture

 - History: The present day park was created on May 17, 1962.
 In 2015, the Province and Osoyoos Indian Band agreed that the Osoyoos Indian Band will manage sẁiẁs park.

 Cultural Heritage: The archaeological and cultural heritage values at sẁiẁs park tell an important story about how the Osoyoos Indian Band’s Okanagan ancestors used sẁiẁs as a crossing area, cultural use, and habitation site in the thousands of years prior to the arrival of European settlers in the region.

 The Okanagan ancestral remains that were disturbed and reburied on site are the oldest on record in the Osoyoos region (approximately 1,224 years old).
 Radiocarbon testing of faunal (i.e. animal) materials recovered from a shell midden provided important information about the diet of the Osoyoos Indian Band’s Okanagan ancestors 3,265 – 4,475 years ago.
 Obsidian flakes retrieved from the park were analyzed to be from the Whitewater Ridge in Oregon.
 The presence of the flakes in the park affirms the travel and trade routes of the Okanagan People along the Columbia River Basin.